syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Removing-the-sensitive-text-and-images-from-PDF-document).

 N>The redaction annotation flatten operation is currently supported in the .NET Framework and ASP.NET Core platforms only, it is not supported in the UWP, Xamarin platforms.

 ## Cloud border style Annotation